alvindng/ember-message-board/README.md

 * Users should be able to click on a question to view additional information.
 * Allow users to add and edit questions.
 * Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.
+* Implement at least one computed property, helper, and service.

 ## Prerequisites